DavidCico/Enhanced-Event-Driven-Backtester/README.md

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-Finally, the latest release of Seaborn visualization package, which can be installed with pip:
+Finally, the pymysql package for connecting to MySQL databases using Python, which can be installed with pip:

-    pip install seaborn
+    pip install pymysql

 For other Linux flavors, OS X and Windows, packages are available at: